mayasharma2110/Bookworm/README.md

 * It would be nice to have a check when a user adds a new review to see if they have already made a review for that book - if yes we could prompt them to edit this review instead.

-* It would be nice to have defensive programming to check if a user or admin really wants to delete a review.

-* It would be nice to have defensive programming to check if an admin really wants to delete a book or genre name.

 * It would be nice to have a search function on the manage books page so admin check if a book exists in the database before adding a new one.

+* It would be good to have the site collect a users date of birth when they register rather than collecting age category directly.
+The site could calculate their age at a given time using this date of birth and the system date to derive age and age category.
+This would be good for instances when a user's age and age category will change over time and it can be automaticaly updated when they make a review.

 ## Technologies Used